 The potential challenges in ALM and PLM integration

-Though ALM and PLM integration poses great potential to change the picture of the development lifecycle of a real-time product, it comes with many challenges that need to overcome before its implementation.
+Though ALM and PLM integration poses the great potential to change the picture of the development lifecycle of a real-time product, it comes with many challenges that need to be overcome before its implementation.
 The main problem arises while developing such a standard approach that integrates hardware and software co-development tools, data and processes simultaneously sticking to the ground rules and standards.
 And this integration should not only be in the concept; all the devices associated, and domains should equally collaborate.

-- To get a true collaborative environment
+- To get a truly collaborative environment

-This is the major concern because in order to cultivate such a collaborative environment becomes a tedious task.
+This is the major concern because in order to cultivating such a collaborative environment becomes a tedious task.
 An equal impact across various domains starting from features, Bill of Material, test cases, requests and accessing the information from each department throughout the development lifecycle is tough.
 It’s not as easy it seems to link hardware and software requirements to the physical design of the product and how these changes might impact the actual requirements.

-The core differences between PLM and ALM makes it more difficult to bring integration into action.
+The core differences between PLM and ALM make it more difficult to bring integration into action.
 Where PLM consists of longer and slower moving cycles of components of PLM contrasts to the shorter and faster-updated cycles of ALM.
 Is it even possible to integrate both with the conventional work processes?
 The main challenge is to bring ALM into the framework of PLM.
 These disconnects between PLM and ALM makes it derogatory in terms of costs that may incur due to reworks and delays.
 Not only this, but these disconnects can also delay or even prevent opportunities for innovation.

 - Experiences of engineers by the integration of ALM and PLM

 The engineers involved in the product development lifecycle find it overwhelming and enforcing when they have to migrate to PLM or ALM workflows.
-They find it irrelevant when they must deal with extraneous details at the time when they are more comfortable with the immediate and ready to apply concepts in the workflow.
+They find it irrelevant when they must deal with extraneous details at a time when they are more comfortable with the immediate and ready to apply concepts in the workflow.

 Therefore, ALM and PLM integration may be quintessential for your product and software development, but the path is not a piece of cake.
-There are rough twists and turns but once the journey has successfully complemented; your product might shine and so will your company’s fortune.
+There are rough twists and turns but once the journey has been successfully complemented; your product might shine and so will your company’s fortune.